googlefonts/fb-variable-spacing/README.md

 - demo fonts and their respective build scripts
 - DrawBot scripts to visualize and compare spacing in a designspace

-see the [documentation](https://googlefonts.github.io/fb-variable-spacing/) for more info
+To learn more, see the [documentation website](https://googlefonts.github.io/fb-variable-spacing/)